taw10/crystfel/doc/man/indexamajig.1.md

 integration radius from another peak.

-If you instead use **--peaks=peakfinder8**, indexamajig will use the "peakfinder8" peak finding algorithm describerd in Barty et al. (2014).
+If you instead use **--peaks=peakfinder8**, indexamajig will use the "peakfinder8" peak finding algorithm described in Barty et al. (2014).
 Pixels above a radius-dependent intensity threshold are considered as candidate peaks (although the user sets an absolute minimum threshold for candidate peaks).
 Peaks are then only accepted if their signal to noise level over the local